Lesbian, Gay, Bisexual and Trans Members

 The NASUWT worked in partnership with Stonewall to support the distribution of The School Report (new window) to schools in England and Wales.
 This publication detailed the experiences of young gay people in Britain's schools.
 Stonewall also produced The Teachers Report (new window) on the findings of the YouGov poll of over 2,000 primary and secondary teachers and other school staff on their perspective on homophobic bullying in schools.

 Schools can access tailored support, training and resources to challenge homophobic bullying with the launch of Stonewall's School Champions programme (new window).
-School Champions has been launched to coincide with the introduction of the revised Ofsted framework for inspection in January 2012.
-This makes specific reference to the issue of pupil behaviour and will look at how schools tackle homophobic bullying.
 Schools which sign up to the Schools Champions programme will receive Stonewall resources and have access to a range of training opportunities for school staff.